DERRYZEK/Derrick-Owusu-Ansah-portfolio/README.md

 - Creating automated tests for APIs utilizing Postman, ensuring the integrity of RESTful services in terms of data and performance.
 - Integrated automated tests into the CI/CD pipeline, ensuring continuous testing and early detection of issues.
 - Conducting testing for bi-weekly releases
-- Prepared test plans and test scripts describing the features and functions to be tested for the Notix application.
+- Prepared test plans and scripts describing the features and functions to be tested for the Notix application.
 - Engaging in sprint grooming sessions to prioritize and include current sprint user stories from the backlog.
 - Taking part in Scrum meetings and retrospectives to assess the overall health of the sprint.
-- Used Appium for mobile automation test, guaranteeing compatibility across various Android and iOS devices.
+- Used Appium for mobile automation test, guaranteeing compatibility across Android and iOS devices.
 - Programming Language: Python for (Selenium web automation, Appium mobile App testing) and JavaScript for (postman API testing).